zhinst/zhinst-qcodes/docs/source/_templates/autosummary/class.rst

    .. autosummary::
       :toctree:
    {% for item in attributes %}
-   {%- if item not in inherited_members and item not in ["parameters", "functions", "submodules", "log", "label", "unit"]%}
+   {%- if item not in inherited_members and item not in ["parameters", "functions", "submodules", "instrument_modules", "label", "devices", "qcodes", "modules"] %}
       ~{{ name }}.{{ item }}
    {% endif %}
    {%- endfor %}